mbits-libs/git2-cxx/libs/cov/doc/format.md

 |`%C(…​)`|color specification|
 |`%w([<w>[,<i1>[,<i2>]]])`|switch line wrapping, like the -w option of git-shortlog[1].|

-## Placeholders that expand to information extracted from the report:
+## Placeholders that expand to information extracted from the report

 |Placeholder|Meaning|
 |-|-|